 InfoStrat joined the Microsoft Solution Provider program in 1994.
 At the time, Microsoft was promoting LAN Manager and Windows 3.1 as its fl;agship products.
-We moved uptown to 4301 Connecticut Avenue, NW at the Van Ness metro stop, where headquarters has been located since.
+We moved uptown to 4301 Connecticut Avenue, NW at the Van Ness metro stop, where headquarters remained through 2016.

 In 1997, Infostrat was promoted from member level to the partner level of the Microsoft Solution Provider program by the Mid-Atlantic district.
 The size of our average project increased, and our focus expanded to include advanced web design.
 We published our first truly collaborative book, Web Development with Microsoft Resources, co-authored by six Infostrat consultants.

 We expanded our capabilities further in 1998, The Microsoft Federal District promoted us to Federal Partner level Solution Provider in February 1998.
 A host of new government contracts followed soon after, and pushed our growth to record levels.